All Episodes

 We've got to expose corporations.

-The Bush administration, not the U.S. government.
+Expose the Bush administration, not the U.S. government, the Bush administration.

-The organization's website says we believe that transparency in government leads to a reduced corruption, better government, and stronger democracies.
+The organization's website says, we believe that transparency in government leads to a reduced corruption, better government, and stronger democracies.

 All governments can benefit from increased scrutiny by the world community as well as their own people.